patricksCode/code_samples/readme.md

 2. Copy the application down to your local drive.
 Edit your webservers config file(httpd.conf for apache) and add a virtual host for this application.
+Your Documentroot is '/public'.
 For apache it would look something like this:

 		<VirtualHost *:80>
 		    ServerAdmin webmaster@reorg.mac